Getting Justice For Your Family

-5 Things You Should Know About Virginia Wrongful Death Cases
+5 Things You Should Know About Wrongful Death Cases

 - About Virginia Wrongful Death Claims

-- Who can sue for a wrongful death in Virginia?
+- Who can sue for wrongful death in Virginia?

 - Types of Wrongful Death Cases

-- Important Time Deadlines for Virginia Wrongful Death Claims
+- Cirtical Time Deadlines for Virginia Wrongful Death Claims

 Virginia Wrongful Death Claims

-Who can sue for a wrongful death in Virginia?
+Who can sue for wrongful death in Virginia?

 Virginia has a strict legal system – the requirements for bringing wrongful death cases can be confusing.
-These cases need to be brought by a qualified personal representative of the estate.
-Inexperienced lawyers can permanently destroy your rights.
+Wrongful death cases must be brought by a qualified personal representative of the estate.
+Furthermore, inexperienced lawyers can permanently destroy your rights.

 Virginia limits the individuals who can sue for wrongful death, otherwise known as the “statutory beneficiaries.”
 Inexperienced lawyers, who do not understand wrongful death law and procedures, frequently fail to gather all evidence of damage.
 Even worse, they sometimes fail to compensate the true beneficiary under Virginia law.